-while the dynamics of the different degrees of freedom of the composite system can be obtained by performing the partial traces over the complementary degrees of freedom.
-The partial trace over the oscillator degrees of freedom is performed by evaluating the correspondent characteristic function variables at the origin, \eg\, the two qubit reduced system would be given by:
+while the dynamics of the different subsystems is obtained by performing partial traces over the complementary degrees of freedom.
+Partial trace over the two-oscillator subsystem is performed by evaluating the characteristic function variables at the origin, \ie, the two-qubit reduced system will be obtained by: